-Green Marine Membership
+Green Marine

 Green Marine is a maritime environmental organization that offers a certification program for the North American marine industry.
 To receive certification, members benchmark their environmental performance each year and have bi-annual verification of results.
 The NWSA joined this organization in 2016 and began the self-assessment process.
-This work will continue in 2017, with results scored and published by Green Marine.
+This work will continue in 2018, with results scored and published by Green Marine.
+NWSA staff participate in technical advisory groups to guide updates to the program.